University Hospital Inpatient Service

 Electromyography (EMG) / Neuromuscular

-The EMG rotation is at least 2 months long, although residents are encouraged to do an additional month immediately afterwards.
-While on the Neuromuscular service, residents receive didactic and hands-on training in electrodiagnosis of disorders affecting the peripheral nervous system.
+The EMG rotation is at least 2 months long, although many residents choose to do an additional month immediately afterwards.
+Residents receive didactic and hands-on training in electrodiagnosis of disorders affecting the peripheral nervous system.
 Over the course of the rotation, the resident becomes increasingly independent and may perform more than 100 EMG studies under supervision.
 Residents also participate in the clinical evaluation and treatment of patients with neuromuscular diseases and in the examination of nerve and muscle biopsies.

 The University of Michigan also is the home of EMG Whiz, a popular Web-based EMG training simulator for residents and fellows.

-This two week rotation allows residents the opportunity to review literature on quality improvement in the healthcare environment, plan a project, collect and analyze data surrounding a quality issue, and work to make a meaningful change in the way the system works.
+Residents work on teams throughout the year to develop and implement longitudinal quality improvement projects.
+The dedicated QI block allows residents the opportunity to have dedicated time to plan a project, collect and analyze data surrounding a quality issue, and work to make a meaningful change in the way the system works.

 Every resident gets two 2-week vacations per year.
 Vacation is scheduled in "blocks," so it is not taken during other rotations.